neuenablingengineering/castbuddy-api/README.md

 Development can be done in a native python environment, or utilizing a virtual environment.
 The latter is suggested just to keep your workspace clean.

+Regardless of whether you develop in the venv, you must keep it maintained though, meaning if you add any packages to the project via pip, make sure you run `pip freeze > requirements.txt` in the repo root, and include requirements.txt in a commit and push.
+This is because we currently deploy to AWS Elastic Beanstalk, which uses the requirements.txt file to build the environment within which the app runs.

 ### Required Packages

 Install the following packages in the following order: